-• After the Fukushima disaster
+• The BRC Report says, After the Fukushima disaster

-"...Americans became newly aware of the presence of tens of thousands of tons [(actually 76,430 metric tons and increasing)] of spent fuel at more than 70 nuclear power plant sites around this country-and of the fact that the United States currently has no physical capacity to do anything with this spent fuel other than to continue to leave it at the sites where it was first generated."6
+"...Americans became newly aware of the presence of tens of thousands of tons8 of spent fuel at more than 70 nuclear power plant sites around this country-and of the fact that the United States currently has no physical capacity to do anything with this spent fuel other than to continue to leave it at the sites where it was first generated."9

-• Terrorism now a reality
+• Terrorism now perceived as a reality

-The issue was further compounded by the post-9/11 recognition that the nuclear fuel at these sites represents more more than 70 terrorist targets, which would result in a nuclear dirty bomb without any need to obtain or handle nuclear materials by terrorists.
+The issue was further compounded by the post-9/11 perception that spent nuclear fuel at these sites represents more more than 70 terrorist targets, which could result in a nuclear dirty bomb without any need to obtain or handle nuclear materials by terrorists, and could potentially be activated with simple truck-bomb or hi-jacked plane scenarios.
+This is not science fiction, it is reality.